collective/collective.recipe.backup/src/collective/recipe/backup/README.txt

     -  snapshotbackup
     -  snapshotrestore

-We can override the blob source location if needed:
+We can override the blob source location and add additional_storages if needed:

     >>> write('buildout.cfg',
     ... """